CoderModer79/CapstoneProject2_/ProjectProposal.md

 understand the opinions and sentiments that people are communicating has only very recently been the subject of research.

-We believe that a freely available, annotated corpus that can be used as a common testbed is needed in order to promote research that will lead to a better understanding of how sentiment is conveyed in tweets and texts.
-Our primary goal in this task is to create such a resource: a corpus of tweets and texts with sentiment expressions.
+I believe that a freely available, annotated corpus that can be used as a common testbed is needed in order to promote research that will lead to a better understanding of how sentiment is conveyed in tweets and texts.
+My primary goal in this task is to create such a resource: a corpus of tweets and texts with sentiment expressions.

 Sentiment Analysis- Emotion in Text In a variation on the popular task of sentiment analysis, this dataset contains labels for the emotional content (such as happiness, sadness, and anger) of texts.
 40.000 samples across 13 labels.